Skip to content

 2. Click the Project Spec icon in the Activity Bar (left sidebar).

-3. Use the + buttons or Command Palette (Ctrl+Shift+P / Cmd+Shift+P) to create your first items.
+3. Use the + buttons in any panel, or the Command Palette (Ctrl+Shift+P / Cmd+Shift+P), to create your first items.

 All data lives in .spec/ at the root of your workspace — commit it to version control just like code.